The facts about gum problems

 Healthy gums are important to overall health.

-Gum problems is the inflammation of the periodontium (the tissue that supports the tooth into the bone).
+Gum problems is caused by the accumulation of germs along the gum line.
 It is one of the most common oral problems.

 First signs are often recognised too late, and failing to address the problem in time can have irreparable consequences.
 The health of your gums and teeth can also have an effect on your general wellbeing.